Kuuuube/ankihaptics/README.md

 - `reconnect_delay` The delay in seconds to wait when reconnecting to Intiface central.

 - `websocket_polling_delay_ms` The delay in milliseconds to wait before the websocket thread polls for commands again.
-Increases or decreases latency when Anki actions occur.
+Increases or decreases latency when actions occur.

     Increase this value if you notice Anki's CPU usage spikes after installing this add-on.
+But be careful increasing it too much as this will add to timer inaccuracies.

 ## Troubleshooting